mauriciovieira/100-days-log/README.md

 ## Round 4

 This time, during SARS-COV-2 Pandemic, I decided to take on this challenge again.
 This time, commit in private repositories also count.

+### 2020-05-12 day 15

+Today I worked on the rails+react project.
+I changed [eiitp](https://github.com/mauriciovieira/eiitp) a bit:
+- created an alias for [omnistart_rails](https://github.com/OmnicodeSolutions/omnistart_rails/blob/master/template.rb) locally
+- installed [postman](https://www.postman.com/) for an investigation
+- upgrade ruby using asdf and added a new directory to path.

 ### 2020-05-11 day 14